 Expectations: The subcooling varies depending on conditions and mode of operation.
 For example, during dehumidification mode, the head pressure setting is higher to improve reheat capacity and will generally have higher subcooling during testing because the hot gas reheat is manually being closed.

 Indirect Fired Gas Heat Start-Up

 Note: High limit trips may occur after extended operation during high ambient temperatures.
+Cooling can be operated simultaneously for a short time to allow startup.

 Gas Pressure Settings (Modulating)